note286/xduts/README.md

 ## Installation

-You can install XDUTS by either CTAN or GitHub by following the instructions below.
+You can install XDUTS from either CTAN or GitHub by following the instructions below.

 ### CTAN

+#### TeX Live/MacTeX

 Make sure the latest version of TeX Live/MacTeX is installed.
 Then, you can install XDUTS by running command below.
 If on Windows, it may be necessary to start a Command Prompt as an Administrator.
 If on macOS or GNU/Linux, please run the command with `sudo`.